CS3398-Acolytes-F2019/CS3398-Acolytes-F2019/README.md

 Improved the UI for the Home view https://github.com/CS3398-Acolytes-F2019/CS3398-Acolytes-F2019/commit/11150a199b37adf110dda1e02c658f3de31143a8

+#### Jonathan

+Worked on finding a method of improving the decryption and encryption process, found that ours was rater effective.

 ### Status

 #### Damen

 Finished with a general polishing of the UI across the entire app.

+#### Jonathan

+Begin work on addtional features.

 ## Table of contents